 On November 18, 2016, Silicon Valley Bank ("SVB") entered into a \$10,000,000 capital term loan facility agreement ("SVB Term Loan") with the Company.
 The Company has initially drawn down \$8,000,000 from the SVB Term Loan.
-There is a conditional option to receive an additional \$2,000,000 by April 28, 2017 upon positive data for the Company's ongoing Phase 1 clinical trial of EPI-506 and receipt of the third and final tranche of the Cancer Prevention Research Institute of Texas ("CPRIT") grant of \$5,422,000 (the "CPRIT Grant"), which, as further described below, has been partially received.
-As at the filing of these financial statements, the Company has not drawn down the additional \$2,000,000 and is in discussions with SVB regarding an extension to the April 28, 2017 drawdown date.
-There is no confirmation as to whether these funds will be available to the Company as of the filing date of these financial statements.
+There was a conditional option to receive an additional \$2,000,000 by April 28, 2017, subsequently amended to July 31, 2017, upon positive data for the Company's ongoing Phase 1 clinical trial of EPI-506 and receipt of the third and final tranche of the Cancer Prevention Research Institute of Texas ("CPRIT") grant of \$5,422,000 (the "CPRIT Grant"), which, as further described below, has been partially received.
+The Company is in communication with SVB to further extend the date beyond July 31, 2017 by which the additional \$2,000,000 can be drawn.

 The SVB Term Loan bears an interest rate of Wall Street Journal Prime Rate ("WSJ Prime Rate") plus 3% per annum and will mature on September 1, 2020.
 The SVB Term Loan requires a final payment of 8.6% of the amount advanced ("Final Payment"), due upon the earlier of the maturity or termination of the SVB Term Loan.
 The Company is required to make interest only payments until December 31, 2017.
-The interest only payment period will be extended by six months if the second tranche of \$2,000,000 is drawn by the Company.
+The interest only payment period would be extended by six months if the second tranche of \$2,000,000 was drawn by the Company.
 The SVB Term Loan contains a voluntary prepayment option whereby the principal amount can be prepaid in whole, or in part, for a fixed fee if a prepayment is made on or before the second anniversary of the SVB Term Loan.